storytracer/tempopedia-directory/pages/01.directory/omeka-s/item.md

 !
 Price: Free
 !
 License: Open Source

-Omeka S is a next-generation web publishing platform for institutions interested in connecting digital cultural heritage collections with other resources online.
+Omeka S is a web publication system for universities, galleries, libraries, archives, and museums.
+It creates a local network of independently curated exhibits sharing a collaboratively built pool of items and their metadata.

 Showcase of sites produced with Omeka S: https://omeka.org/s/directory/